 Petersen is past chair of the Washington State Hospital Association, past chair of Washington Hospital Services, and past chair of the Association of Washington Public Hospital Districts.
 Before joining KVH, she acted as the CEO for PMH Medical Center in Prosser Public Hospital District for seven years and the chief financial officer for an additional nine years.

-Since joining KVH, Congressman Dave Reichert invited Petersen to sit on his Healthcare Advisory Committee.
+Since joining KVH, Petersen was invited by Congressman Dave Reichert to sit on his Healthcare Advisory Committee.
 She has also become a member of the Washington State Hospital Association Policy Committee.
 In addition, as a member of the American Hospital Association’s task force on ensuring access to vulnerable communities, Petersen worked with the group to issue a December 2016 report that is now considered a blueprint for advocacy and regulatory reform for healthcare providers in vulnerable communities.

 Ms. Petersen’s annual salary will be $275,000.
 In 2015, the salaries for CEOs of comparable Washington state hospitals ranged from a low of $239,000 at Summit Pacific Medical Center in Elma to a high of $311,000 at Grays Harbor Community Hospital in Aberdeen.

 With a permanent CEO in place, the Board looks forward to continuing work on a strategic planning process begun earlier this year to define the future direction of KVH.